- Chem Sci 305B

 - Director, Health Research Institute

-- James and Lorna Mack Chair in Bioengineering
+- James and Lorna Mack Endowed Chair of Cellular and Molecular Bioengineering

 - Professor, Chemical Engineering